llamouth/age-calculator/README.md

 This Age Calculator project is a simple web application built using HTML, CSS, and JavaScript.
 The calculator takes a user's birthdate as input and calculates their age in years, months, and days.
 The project aims to provide a visually appealing and user-friendly interface for calculating one's age effortlessly.

 # Features
-- **Responsive Design:** The calculator has a responsive design, ensuring a seamless user experience across various devices.

 - **Stylish Interface:** The user interface is designed with a modern and visually pleasing layout.
 The use of gradients and contrasting colors enhances the overall aesthetic.